Tomerg91/Lumea/memory-bank/systemPatterns.md

 *   **Monorepo:** Simplifies dependency management and type sharing but requires workspace-aware tooling (npm workspaces).
 *   **TypeScript End-to-End:** Enhances type safety but requires careful configuration (`tsconfig.json`) and handling of types, especially with third-party libraries like Express/Passport.
+*   **Dual ORM/ODM Strategy:** The project currently utilizes Mongoose for some existing data models and Prisma for newer user management and authentication features.
+This requires careful management of data consistency and type compatibility (e.g., via shared interfaces like `AuthenticatedUserPayload`).
 *   **Serverless Backend on Vercel:** Leverages Vercel's platform but requires structuring the Express app accordingly.
 *   **Session-Based Authentication with DB Store:** Provides stateful authentication, persisting sessions in PostgreSQL.
 *   **Utility-First CSS (Tailwind):** Promotes rapid UI development and consistency.